DanRepik/api_foundry/readme.md

 # Developing

-As illustrated in the example there are three main components to implementing an API using API-Maker;
+As illustrated in the example there are three main components to implementing an API using API-Foundry;

 * **Build the API Specification** First is the development of the API specification for the application.
 The focus will be on mapping SQL tables along with any custom SQL into the OpenAPI specification.

-* **Configuration** Then we will look at how API-Maker accesses databases the application references, and how to setup the configuration needed for making connections.
+* **Configuration** Then we will look at how API-Foundry accesses databases the application references, and how to setup the configuration needed for making connections.

 * **Deployment** Finally we will look at the deployment and how to integrate the resulting provisioned infrastructure the cloud environment.

 ## Building an API Definition

-With API-Maker, development is focused on creating an application API specification using the OpenAPI Specification.
-API-Maker uses this specification to configure the REST API gateway and in the Lambda function that's provides the implementation of the services.
+With API-Foundry, development is focused on creating an application API specification using the OpenAPI Specification.
+API-Foundry uses this specification to configure the REST API gateway and in the Lambda function that's provides the implementation of the services.

-The API implementation with API-Maker is driven by data sources, with the database resources of the application guiding the API design.
+The API implementation with API-Foundry is driven by data sources, with the database resources of the application guiding the API design.
 Database resources can be exposed in an API in two primary ways:

 1. **Table Integration**:
-   When integrating with a table resource, API-Maker generates services to support CRUD (Create, Read, Update, Delete) operations, along with advanced querying capabilities.
+   When integrating with a table resource, API-Foundry generates services to support CRUD (Create, Read, Update, Delete) operations, along with advanced querying capabilities.
 This integration is accomplished by defining objects in the component schema section of the API specification.

 2. **Custom SQL Integration**:
    While table integration covers most record management needs, relational databases (RDBMs) offer additional functionality that may require custom SQL.
-API-Maker enables the specification of custom SQL for individual services by defining path operations in the application's OpenAPI specification.
+API-Foundry enables the specification of custom SQL for individual services by defining path operations in the application's OpenAPI specification.

-By focusing on the OpenAPI Specification and leveraging API-Maker's features, developers can efficiently build robust APIs that interact with relational databases, reducing the need for extensive custom service development.
+By focusing on the OpenAPI Specification and leveraging API-Foundry's features, developers can efficiently build robust APIs that interact with relational databases, reducing the need for extensive custom service development.

 ```plantuml